cklynch2/swift-array-readme/README.md

 ## Accessing Items in an Array

 Like any series of items in a list, items in an array have a number associated with them that represents their place within it.
 In programming, this is called an 'index'.
-Remember, that whilst we start counting from 1, many programming languages start from 0, making the first item in an array actually 'at index 0'.
+Remember, that whereas we start counting from 1, many programming languages start from 0, making the first item in an array actually 'at index 0'.

 Continuing with our example, you want to know what the second item on the shopping list is, with a normal list this would be: